 N. Garrison and Andrew J. Eldon built the first store, located outside the old storehouse, in June 1857.
 But a few months after the store opened, Eldon fled to China with $3,000 of Garrison's money.
 It was reported that Eldon was lost in a storm at sea and drowned from the weight of gold in his pockets.
 The business soon closed and was bought by Nathan B. Crary.
 A drug store opened at the same time.
 It was run and managed by Stephen Bond.

 FLT Museum, Archives and Children's Library

 This ambitious project was undertaken jointly by The Business Association of the Greater Shickshinny Area and the Historical and Preservation Society Society of the Greater Shickshinny Area in order to save and restore this downtown landmark.

-When completed, the building will be home to both organizations (with a central location to display historic memorabilia), have office space available for rent, and have meeting space for civic organizations.
+Nearly completed, the building is now home to both organizations with a unbelievable museum displaying local and regional historic memorabilia and a full-service children's library.
 Needless to say, this has been a monumental task and has taken the support of numerous volunteers from both organizations.

 The Yaples Hotel

 Image size: 14" x 17" (Image size 11½" x 14")